pyorot/sspc/docs/gecko.md

 * Set flags with 1B writes:
 `00004204 00000001`
 `00004205 00000001`
-* Check flags with 2B ifs with masks:   `28004204 00FF0100`
+* Check flags with 2B ifs with masks:
+`28004204 00FF0100`
 `28004204 FF000001` (rsp.)
 Note that the mask and literal are on opposite halves of the 2B variable!

 ### Copy
 Directly copying from memory to memory is not possible (copying between memory and GRs is).
-To alleviate that, copy to a "volatile" GR, then copy from it elsewhere.
+To alleviate that, copy to a "volatile" GR, then copy from it to elsewhere.
 Convention: volatile GRs will be the ones counting backwards from index `E`. *Don't use `F` bc it's a special char in various GR codetypes signalling not to use a GR at all!*

 For more complicated or bulk copying, find the `memcpy` function in the game and call it with `C0` ASM execution.